Alternative Milks: Steaming Oat & Almond Milk on Breville

 What’s the best plant milk for beginners?

-Do I need different steam technique for each milk?
+Do I need a different steam technique for each milk?

 Key Takeaways